madetech/handbook/team-norms/retrospectives.md

 The purpose of retrospectives is to:

+* Examine outcomes from previous retrospective, and understand what went well, and what didn’t.
+* Create action points or decide on problems that the team will tackle
 * Provide a conduit to allow continuous improvement to be facilitated safely within teams.
-* Examine outcomes from previous retrospective, and understand what went well, and what didn’t.

 The purpose of the comradrospective is to:

 *  Examine previous action points, what went well and what didn’t.
 *  Avoid “localised optimisations” i.e. the action points of one smaller group, hurting the whole.
 *  Set one or two action points, or problems, for the whole company to focus on.

+### Action points

+Remember that action points are only potential solutions to a problem.
+In order to aid examining your own achievements, being able to measure the impact of your action points by some form of measurable yard-stick can be quite helpful.
+Establishing a definition of awesome is one accepted solution to this, or some sort of hard metric can also help.

+### Tackling problems

+Sometimes it is not immediately obvious how to solve a problem that the team is collectively facing.
+In these situations it may be wise to have the team attempt to resolve a particularly pressing pain point during normal working time.

+Similar to action points, it’s important that the team is able to measure and sense check whether it has made progress towards some goal.

+Make sure the team has awareness on what the outcome of potential solutions would look like.

 ## Format